RaghavSriram72/RaghavSriram72/README.md

 ---

 <h1>About Me</h1>
 <p>My name is <b>Raghav Sriram</b>, a 15-year-old Full Stack Developer with a passion for Pharmaceutical Sciences.
-I enjoy conducting research in the computational biology and biochemistry fields in the and even have a few published works.
-I enjoy programming in React.js, Python and TypeScript and love learning new programming languages.
+I enjoy conducting research in the computational biology and astrophysics fields and have a few published works.
+I love programming in React.js, TypScript, and Python and am always looking to learn new programming languages.
 I am the CEO of NexEdge Innovations and co-founder of the nonprofit AcademiaEdge.
 If you would like to chat or learn more about me feel free to send a message!</p>
 <h4>Programming Languages</h4>

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000000?style=flat&logo=javascript)